Abyssinian wheatear: Breeding

 The Abyssinian wheatear breeds from the early spring to late summer (March to August) in Ethiopia and Eritrea, in April and May in Somalia, from April to July in the Kenyan Great Rift Valley, and in March in northern Tanzania.
 The males display by adopting an upright stance with their heads raised before hopping around the female with droopy, quivering wings, interrupted by quick chases of the female in flight.
-The female makes the nest in the form of a loose cup with a flat top of grass and other plant material, lined with softer material such as moss or mammal hair.
+The female makes the nest in the form of a loose cup with a flat top of the grass and other plant material, lined with softer material such as moss or mammal hair.
 There may be a small platform of stones either at the entrance to the nest, under it, or around it.
 The nest is typically situated in a crevice or hole with a maximum depth of 45 cm.
 This may be among rocks, on cliffs, in stone walls, on the banks of a river, or side of a wadi.
 They are double-brooded, and each clutch is 5 to 6 eggs.
 The juveniles from the first brood have been recorded bringing food to the nestlings of the 2nd brood in Schalow's wheatear.